 By Steve Mirsky

 I arrived early at the Mohegan Sun WineFest, right at the front door leading to the Grand Tasting Room before the first glass was even touched.
 I was on a mission.
 This year, with event program in hand, I committed myself to roughing out a game plan for the day ahead.
-With approximately 50 tasting tables & pavilions each with multiple vintages to pick from, 10 chef demonstrations on the main stage, additional special events like the Elite Grand Cru Tasting along with food booths, various liquor & cocktail samples, and … [Full Article]
+With approximately 50 tasting tables & pavilions each with multiple vintages to pick from, 10 chef demonstrations on the main stage, additional special events like the Elite Grand Cru Tasting along with food booths, various liquor & cocktail … [Full Article]

 My company, Italiaoutdoors, specializes in design and guiding of custom active culinary and wine adventure travels.
 Each day, as we explore the beautiful countryside of Northeastern Italy, we will discover the unique wines that have been cultivated here for generations.
 In Italy, these wine territories are designated as DOC (Denominazione di Origine Controllata) zones.
 The types of grapes and production methods in each zone are strictly controlled by the government, and this designation is an indication of the quality of the wine.